Node SDK

 const sandboxes = await flint.developer.listSandboxes();

-If you need per-key request visibility for sandbox or CI traffic, issue a key with the developer.logs.self.read scope and read logs through flint.developerLogs.
+If you need per-key request visibility for sandbox or CI traffic, issue a key with the developer.request_logs.self.read scope and read logs through flint.developerLogs.

 First Calls#